michaelgrn/michaelgrn.github.io/_pubs/Jasist19-CrossLingReadability.md

 ---

 {: .citation}
 Ion Madrazo Azpiazu and Maria Soledad Pera.
 2019. ["Is cross‐lingual readability assessment possible?"](#).
-In <cite>Azpiazu, I. M., & Pera, M. S. (2019).
-Is cross‐lingual readability assessment possible?.
-Journal of the Association for Information Science and Technology (JASIST 2019)</cite>.
+In <cite>Journal of the Association for Information Science and Technology (JASIST 2019)</cite>.

 ## Abstract